-- Restricting issuers involved in controversial activities.
-This is done by applying a norms-based responsible investment criteria, restricting investments involved in the development, production, maintenance or trade of controversial weapons, the production of tobacco products, thermal coal mining and/or oil sands extraction. - Countries subject to country-wide arms embargo sanctions imposed by the United Nations Security Council, and countries on the Financial Action Task Force list, that are subject to a "Call for Action", are also restricted. - Taking E, S and G factors of each issuer into account in the investment decision making process. - Adherence in the areas of good governance, respecting human rights and labour rights, protecting the environment and prevention of bribery and corruption.
-The

-Sub-Fund does so by assessing the extent to which issuers act in accordance with relevant laws and internationally recognised standards, for example: OECD Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights and UN Global Compact.
+- Restricting issuers involved in controversial activities and controversial behaviour.
+This is done by applying a norms-based responsible investment criteria, restricting investments involved in the development, production, maintenance or trade of controversial weapons, the production of tobacco products, thermal coal mining and/or oil sands extraction. - Countries subject to country-wide arms embargo sanctions imposed by the United Nations Security Council, and countries on the Financial Action Task Force list, that are subject to a "Call for Action", are also restricted. - Adherence in the areas of good governance, respecting human rights and labour rights, protecting the environment and prevention of bribery and corruption.
+The Sub-Fund does so by assessing the extent to which issuers act in accordance with relevant laws and internationally recognised standards, for example: OECD Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights and UN Global Compact. - The Sub Fund promotes to have a lower carbon intensity compared to the Index/Benchmark